 The barrel is really the ultimate ride for any surfer.
 It's the eye of the storm.
 Some guys say it's like being in the womb.

 The fun and the challenge of it never really go away.
 There's always something there to put you back in your place.

-The joy of surfing is so many things combined, from the physical exertion of it, to the challenge of it, to the mental side of the sport.
+The joy of surfing is so many things combined, from the physical exertion of it to the challenge of it, to the mental side of the sport.

-There's a ton of places I want to surf still.
+There are a ton of places I want to surf still.

 We sold at least four copies, but I haven't really checked.
 I love to play music.

 What's life for?
 I don't think it's for smoking pot, but I do think it's for sitting around on the beach all day.